stevew817/AMS2ZWAVE/README.md

     * The Configuration CC should be easily usable by other projects as well, as it was written generically.

 Todo:
-* Add separate endpoints for getting phase-specific values on three-phase meters (root endpoint reports total values).
+* Add separate endpoints for getting phase-specific values on three-phase meters (root endpoint currently reports L1 values for voltage and current).
+* Add support for reporting both active and reactive power / energy
+* Add support for reporting export direction

 To build the firmware:
 1. Download and install Simplicity Studio